-Copyright and Fair UseCopyright permission services and fair use information are available in the library.
-See the Copyright and Fair Use LibGuide, for complete details and copyright resources.
+Copyright permission services and fair use information are available in the library.
+See the Copyright and Fair Use LibGuide, for more information, as well as a complete list of library DVDs available for classroom and campus screenings.
 See also the Copyright Permission Request form in the web forms offered above.

 We are always interested in new research resources and frequently run database trials.
 Most trials are only available from campus computers.
 New trials are announced on our home page and on Facebook and Twitter.
 Visit Database Trials for current trial information and access.
 Contact Dennis Schaub for more information and to request additional trials.

 We have created a 10 question pre-test and 10 question post-test that can be incorporated into your freshman learning community RFTs to help you assess your students' information literacy knowledge before and after they attend library research workshops.
 We also have a 15 question plagiarism test (see plagiarism prevention topic below).
 A Guide to Information Literacy for Faculty is also available.

-LibGuides - guides for research by subjectLibGuides are subject-specific research guides created by our librarians for student use.
+LibGuides are subject-specific research guides created by our librarians for student use.
 The guides direct students to the most appropriate databases, books, and Websites for their topic as well as provide citation management and plagiarism prevention information [view our LibGuides].

 The library's interactive plagiarism prevention tutorial teaches your students about the effective and ethical use of information found on the Web and in the library.
-A 15 question test (created by our librarians) can be embedded into Moodle courses to follow tutorial.
-These tools are currently used in FYP Moodle courses.
+A 15 question test (created by our librarians) is found at the end of the tutorial or can be used as a stand-alone quiz.
+These tools are currently used in FYP courses.
 The library also offers in-person plagiarism prevention workshops for students who have had trouble understanding the rules of academic writing and citation (in cooperation with the Wagner Academic Honesty Committee).
 Contact Lisa Holland for more information.

 We can provide VHS to DVD digitization services for instructional media under the following circumstances, pursuant to 17 USC § 108 of United States copyright law: (a) Instructional VHS media that is not available for purchase in DVD or other digital format for a reasonable price, and (b) the material is damaged, deteriorating, lost of stolen, or (c) the existing original format is obsolete.
 In these cases a DVD copy will be made for educational use and can be placed on course reserve as a personal item (it will not be added to the library catalog as it is not a part of the library's collections).
 Faculty members/departments must provide the blank DVD-Rs for these conversions.
 Contact Cathy Perkins for more information.